kushalsoni268/live-halifax-hrm-bus-tracker/README.md

 ##  :beginner: About

-The Live Halifax HRM Bus Tracker is a web app that displays real-time bus locations in Halifax Regional Municipality (HRM) on routes 1-10 using an interactive map.
+The Live Halifax HRM Bus Tracker is a web app that displays real-time bus locations in Halifax Regional Municipality (HRM) using an interactive map.
 Key features include:

 - **Real-Time Tracking:** Fetches live bus data from Halifax Transit’s API, updating every 30 seconds.
 - **GeoJSON Integration:** Transforms bus data into GeoJSON for efficient marker plotting on the map.